This is how to update a classic: the Adidas Predator Pulse boots are classy, comfy and tailor-made for the modern midfield metronome

 Apart from a new heel plate, based on current Predator models, the design is exactly the same.
 The same leather ridges, same tongue, same three stripes dropping under the boot itself.
 It's the perfect marriage of past and present.

 The only slight complaint we have over the look?
 The three stripes used to wrap across the sole, around the boot, uninterrupted.
 Now, the heel plate gets in the way on the sole.
 It's the most minor of gripes though: they still look incredible.

-Best football boots for midfielders: How does the Adidas Predator Pulse feel on the pitch?
+Adidas Predator Pulse review: How do these boots feel on the pitch?

 Back when the first Predators were released in the mid-90s, football was a little more black and white: midfielders passed, wingers ran and crossed, defenders tackled and attackers scored.

 The Preds, with ridges along the part of foot most used for passing and crossing, made these boots perfect for creative types.
 Perhaps that's why they were the choice of Becks and Zizou and why we associate them as the classiest icons in footballing footwear – as much as the design was stylish.

 But these days, football is a little more dynamic and the new Pulse boots have adapted accordingly.
 That heel plate we mentioned?
 It's thicker, tougher and has tiny bumps.
 It's cut out for the rough and tumble a physical player goes through.

 There's no noticeable difference kicking with a ridged zone on your foot, by the way – but there always was and that's perhaps why Adidas moved away from that gimmick.
 The all-over leather of these boots is comfortable, fits well and you can control the ball perfectly from any angle, much like the Copa Sense.